chambear2809/sm-jenkins/README.md

 ## 🎯 Overview

 This lab demonstrates how to use Jenkins to manage AppDynamics Smart Agent across multiple Ubuntu EC2 instances within a single AWS VPC.
-The project includes 2 parameterized pipelines covering the complete Smart Agent lifecycle.
+The project includes 4 parameterized pipelines covering the complete Smart Agent lifecycle, including installation of Machine and Database agents.

 **Key Features:**
 - 🚀 **Parallel Deployment** - Deploy to multiple hosts simultaneously